 Craigie on Main

 The menu may change daily, but a reliable constant at Craigie on Main is the talent of chef Tony Maws, whose recent cameos include not only Boston magazine and Bon Appétit but also Chopped Grill Masters.
-While his French-American repertoire makes for flawless renditions of roast lamb and poached halibut, the famous umami-packed Craigie beef burger still steals the spotlight every night, often selling out by 6 p.m.
-And now even herbivores have the opportunity to experience Maws’s grill skills with a gourmet veggie burger that’s flavorful enough to make any meat-eater drool.
+While his French-American repertoire makes for flawless renditions of roast lamb and poached halibut on the dining room’s nightly tasting menus, the famous umami-packed Craigie beef burger (and seasonal rotating burger specials) still steals the spotlight every night at COMB (Craigie on Main Bar).

 853 Main St., Cambridge, 617-497-5511, craigieonmain.com.